 Industry connections and resources

 Melbourne Polytechnic provides the opportunity for you to work on special-purpose machinery in state-of-the-art facilities.
 You will hone the skills that put you ahead of the rest to build a promising career.
-Our workshops are fully equipped with machine tools such as lathes, milling machines and drilling machines.
+Our workshops are fully equipped with machine tools such as lathes, milling machines,drilling machines, and precision grinders.

 Our industry-experienced teachers bring a wealth of knowledge and experience to focus on workmanship, instilling a sound work ethic and developing skills in demand in industry.

-Successful completion of this course opens up a diverse range of employment opportunities as a tradesperson in the field of fitting and machining.
+Successful completion of this course opens up a diverse range of employment opportunities as a tradesperson in the field of fitting and machining, and machine building and maintenance.

-Assessment MethodsAssessment will be carried out by competency testing of each unit including ongoing practical projects
+Assessment MethodsAssessment is carried out by competency testing of each unit by completing practical assessment tasks, as well as ongoing practical projects.

 MaterialsWhat we will supply